uvotguy/CanvasQuizTool/README.md

 # Canvas Quiz Tool
 This tool can be used to dump student assignment grades for a course.
-The tool consists of three parts:  a part to gather information from Canvas, one part to gather quiz submissions from Kaltura, and a third part to compare the results.
+The tool consists of three parts:  a part to gather information from Canvas, a part to gather quiz submissions from Kaltura, and a third part to compare the results.

-Teachers create video quizzes in Kaltura.
-They record a video, and the Kaltura interface allows them to turn it into a video quiz.
-When a student takes a video quiz, Kaltura gathers his/her responses, computes a grade, and sends the results to Canvas via the Kaltura KAF software.
+Video quizzes are delivered by Kaltura.
+When a student takes a video quiz, Kaltura gathers student responses, computes a grade, and sends the results to Canvas via the Kaltura KAF module.
 If everything works properly, quiz results appear automatically in the course gradebook.

 Only teachers have permission to view course grades.
 Canvas administrators at your institution can grant you access.
+When presented with a list of courses to select, you will only see courses you teach (or at least have *Teacher* privilege).

 ## Setup
 ### Canvas Access Token